 Dr. Alok Ranjan

-Dr. Alok Ranjan is currently a postdoctoral research fellow at Engineering Product Development (EPD) pillar at Singapore University of Technology and Design (SUTD).
-Alok’s current research interest includes development of physical and failure analysis techniques for emerging nanoscale devices.
-Alok has obtained his PhD in the field of nanoscale reliability of gate dielectrics under Prof. Pey Kin Leong (SUTD) and Dr. Sean O’Shea (IMRE, A*STAR).
-During his PhD, Alok has been extensively applying the scanning probe microscopy techniques under UHV for the isolation of individual defects and its electrical characterization using random telegraph noise spectroscopy techniques.
-Alok has published more than 20 technical papers (journals and conference proceedings) and a book chapter, including 5+ technical papers presented as a lead author at International Reliability Physics Symposium (IRPS) – being one of the top tier conferences in the field.
+Bio: Dr. Alok Ranjan is currently a postdoctoral fellow at Engineering Product Development pillar at Singapore University of Technology and Design.
+Alok is passionate about developing experimental techniques for the physical and failure analysis techniques for the nanoscale devices.
+Alok has obtained his PhD in the field of nanoscale reliability of gate dielectrics under the mentorship of Prof. Pey Kin Leong (SUTD) and Dr. Sean O’Shea (IMRE, A*STAR).
+During PhD, Alok has been extensively applying the scanning probe microscopy techniques for single defect spectroscopy on gate dielectrics.
+Alok has published more than 20 technical papers and a book chapter, including 5+ technical papers presented as a lead author at International Reliability Physics Symposium (IRPS).
 Alok also sits on the reviewer panel for various journals including Applied Physics Letters, Scientific Reports, ACS Applied Materials and Interfaces, Microelectronics Reliability and conferences including International Symposium on the Physical and Failure Analysis of Integrated Circuits (IPFA).
-Alok has also won numerous awards including academic gold medal (Bachelors) and graduate research competition awards from applied materials.